Local Version Control

 Cloning a repository

-You can use Sourcetree, git from the terminal, or any client you like to clone your Git repository.
+Using the chosen mechanism, you can use Tower, git from the terminal, or any other client you like to clone your Git repository.
 These instructions show you how to clone your repository using Git from the terminal.

 From the exercise view, click the code button to display the Clone dialog.
 Copy the clone URL (either the SSH format or the HTTPS, with or without token).
 If you are using the SSH protocol, ensure your public key is stored in your Artemis account settings and loaded on the local system to which you are cloning.
 From a terminal window, change to the local directory where you want to clone your repository.

-Paste the command you copied from Bitbucket, for example:
+Paste the link you copied from Artemis, for example:

 Clone over HTTPS: